scRNA-tools/scRNA-tools/README.md

 ### Function columns

 The function columns are TRUE/FALSE columns indicating if the software has a particular function.
-This are designed to be used as filters, for example when looking for software to accomplish a particular task.
+These are designed to be used as filters, for example when looking for software to accomplish a particular task.
 They are also the most likely to be inaccurate as software is frequently updated and it is hard to judge all the functions without making significant use of it.
 The function